bradgillap/I2C-LCD-Display/README.md

 ***Run your script at boot every time***
 ```
 sudo nano /etc/rc.local
-#add this line to with a path to your script.
+#add this line with a path to your script.
 Don't forget the and symbol
 python /root/YOURLCDSCRIPT.py &
 ```
 ```